SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Hrithik
+- Name: Muhammad Umar Aziz
-- Username: hrithiksawhney
+- Username: umar1110
 - Message: Excited to contribute to this amazing open-source community!
 Happy to be part of the Git Gang and support collaborative development.
+See you :)